open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 is the immutable representation of the entity producing the telemetry.
-If no `Resource` is explicitly configured, the [default](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#semantic-attributes-with-sdk-provided-default-value) is to use a resource indicating this [Service](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#service).
+If no `Resource` is explicitly configured, the [default](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#semantic-attributes-with-sdk-provided-default-value) resource is used to indicate the [Service](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#service).
 The `ConfigureResource` method on `TracerProviderBuilder` can be used to set a configure the resource on the provider.
 When the provider is built, it